The Sound Lounge, London: Carbon neutrality certification

 On 1 July 2021 the venue became the country's first grassroots music venue to be certified as carbon neutral by the CarbonNeutral company.
 A wide variety of measures have been put in place to achieve neutrality.
 In addition to the fully plant-based menu for the café, the venue also obtains all of its energy from renewable sources, sends no waste to landfill and maintains an allotment garden on site for zero-carbon produce for the café.

-Time & Leisure Magazine awards

-In January 2022, The Sound Lounge gained several Time & Leisure Magazine annual food And culture awards.
-Its main award was being named "Food Hero of the Year", with its environmentally friendly ethos earning particular approval from those voting in the awards.
-In addition, it came first under the "best coffee house/teahouse" category; it was highly commended within the "LoveSuttonBiz" award sponsored by Enjoy Sutton; and it was commended under the "Favourite Entertainment Venue" category.
-The owners, Keiron Marshall and Hannah White, said: "We are blown away to have been shortlisted in so many categories both as a cafe/restaurant and as an arts & culture space, particularly when there are so many incredible businesses across the region who deserve recognition; and particularly after such a tough year!
-Sincere thanks to Time & Leisure Magazine and its readers."